nyorain/nytl/doc/vec.md

   If a Rebind with the given properies is not possible it must result in a compile-time error.
 - Vectors are interpreted as column vectors regarding matrix operations.
 - The size (or dimension) of a vector shall never be 0.
+- Provides a const size() function that returns the number of elements it stores aka the dimension this vector has.

+- Has a public,static,constexpr bool member: staticSized
+	- if that is true:
+		- provides template<Size S> static Vec that creates a new vector for the given size
+		- the size function is constexpr static
+	- if that is false:
+		- provides static Vec create(Size) that creates a new vector for the given size
+		- the size function can be non-constexpr and non-static

 - __NOTE__: in comparison to a mathematical vector, the operations for a vector and